 Eating a nutritious diet affects far more than what’s on the outside.
 Proper nutrition contributes to a healthy body, internally and externally, and is integral to wellness.
 Many of the health problems and mood disorders that co-occur with anorexia stem from the malnutrition itself.
 Treating the eating disorder is paramount so that the entire body can have the proper nutrients it needs to heal.
 But the most effective treatment approaches appear to be multifaceted ones that go beyond nutrition alone.

 The term “intuitive eating” refers to recognizing hunger cues and satiety during meals as signals from our body for when to start and stop eating.
 The idea is that our body should know how much and what kind of fuel it needs.
 A lack of intuitive eating correlates with eating disorders.
-In treatment for anorexia, this is often a goal that is worked toward, so that people can become independent, mindful eaters on their own.
+In treatment for anorexia, intuitive eating is often a goal that is worked toward, so that people can become independent, mindful eaters on their own.
 Many people with anorexia have disrupted hunger cues due to long periods of starvation, so their intuition may tell them not to eat or just to have one small bite of something.
 A pilot study found that patients at an eating disorder treatment center could develop skills for eating intuitively, and that these skills were associated with better recovery.
-It’s important to not create overly idealistic notions that intuitive eating will happen easily and quickly and to work slowly in the recovery process toward normalized eating patterns.
-Susan Albers is a clinical psychologist who specializes in eating issues, body image concerns, and mindful eating.
-She leads mindful eating workshops in the US and has published several books on the topic.
+It’s important to not create overly idealistic notions that intuitive eating will happen easily and quickly and to work slowly in the recovery process toward normalized eating patterns (Linardon & Mitchell, 2017; Richards et al., 2017).

 Learning to love and appreciate your body can be a lifelong task for most of us.
 It’s easy to be critical and focus on what needs improvement, but research has suggested that our bodies have a “set point” where we naturally like to hang out in terms of weight, so it can take drastic measures to maintain weight loss or weight gain (Müller, Bosy-Westphal, & Heymsfield, 2010).
 The ultimate goal is to become grateful for the body that we have and what it enables us to do.
 And to learn to be kind to it with healthy food, moderate exercise, and yes, the occasional indulgence without shame or punishment.
 (For more on letting go of deprivation and shame, listen to The goop Podcast episode with Geneen Roth.)

 That said, food journaling may be triggering for some people with eating disorders or cause them to obsess over calories and foods consumed.
 There are numerous food diary apps targeted at different needs, and one study found that college students with eating disorders did not necessarily choose apps that were useful or constructive for them.
 Work with your therapist or health care provider to determine whether a food journal is right for you (Eikey et al., 2018; Nichols and Gusella, 2003).